Entries are now closed - thank you to all who entered

 The judges’ choice of a winner is based on visiting the shortlisted houses.
 We are keeping a watchful eye on how the situation evolves, but please be assured that we would review our schedule and postpone the visits if critics are unable to travel to the shortlisted houses.
 The safety and wellbeing of both writers and residents is very important to us.
 As a result, we might have to postpone the publication of the AR House awards to later on in the year.
 We remain committed to our editorial integrity in these challenging times.
 If you have any questions, please contact Ben Dickerson.

-Now in its tenth year, the AR House awards recognises originality and excellence in the design of dwellings.
-The house – a key rite of passage for architects – offers the potential for genuine innovation and is critical to the ferment and crystallisation of new ideas.
-Looking for projects built in the last five years, AR House celebrates creativity and innovation, ideas that push the type forward whatever the scale and construction cost.
+Celebrating its tenth anniversary, the AR House awards recognises originality and excellence in the design of dwellings.
+The house – a key rite of passage for architects – offers the potential for innovation and is critical to the ferment and crystallisation of new ideas.
+Looking for projects built in the last five years, AR House recognises creativity and originality, and ideas that push the type forward whatever the scale and construction cost.
 The judges’ chosen schemes will all be visited by an independent critic and photographer before a decision is made on the winner.